GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/03-message-list.md

 ## Overview

 `MessageListView` is one of our core UI components.
-Generally speaking it's a list of messages for some particular channel.
+Generally speaking, it's a list of messages for some particular channel.
 The `MessageListView` contains the following list of possible child items:

 1. Plain text message
 2. Text and attachments (media or file) message